jrjhealey/TeX-SNFG/README.md

     <document content>
     \end{document}

+*The shapes used here require PGF >= v 1.18, and that the `shape` package is loaded.

 # To Do
  - Still a number of Macros to add for some of the more complicated shapes.